Overall rating: ⭐⭐⭐⭐⭐ 5/5 (4 ratings)

 For those looking to explore beyond the city center, consider extending your visit with the Otago Peninsula Hidden Gems Driving Tour to enjoy coastal scenery, wildlife, and historic sites just a short drive away.

-Dunedin’s well-preserved center reflects its history as New Zealand’s first city of wealth and influence.
+Dunedin’s well-preserved city center reflects its history as New Zealand’s first city of wealth and influence.
 A brief but intense period of prosperity during the 1860s Otago Gold Rush transformed this Scottish settlement into a colonial powerhouse, leaving behind a remarkable architectural legacy.

 The tour starts at the Dunedin Railway Station, designed by “Gingerbread George” Troup in striking Flemish Renaissance style.
 From there, wander through the Warehouse Precinct, where historic industrial spaces have been creatively revitalized.

-Along the walk, discover how Dunedin briefly served as New Zealand’s temporary capital, how the city was shaped to mirror Edinburgh, and explore the Octagon, Dunedin’s distinctive eight-sided center with the statue of Robert Burns, symbolizing the city’s Scottish heritage.
 The tour concludes back at the Railway Station, where the stunning booking hall features over 750,000 Royal Doulton porcelain tiles.

 Explore the historic Speight’s Brewery (est. 1876), still brewing with natural spring water